Is It Best For You?

 It’s hard to say if the simple, clear, consistent messaging around Drop, Cover, and Hold will work when Cascadia strikes.

-Visit FEMA’s Protective Actions page for earthquakes mentions the need for other actions in certain circumstances.
+FEMA’s Protective Actions page for earthquakes mentions the need for other actions in certain circumstances.
 Scroll down until you get to the Research section.
 Click the “View Research Summary”.

 After clicking “View Research Summary”, read the entire page!!
-It’s good foundational information that will help you make decisions when the time comes.
-The Messaging Focus paragraph (copied here for easy viewing), contains information about the Stay or Go option.
+Good foundational information will help you make decisions when the time comes.
+The Messaging Focus paragraph (copied here for easy viewing) contains information about the Stay or Go option.

 Last but certainly not least: The opinion of a world-leading expert on subduction zones who was in Japan during the 2011 Tōhoku earthquake.
-The detailed information presented by an Oregon State University Professor is well worth your time.
+The detailed information an Oregon State University Professor presents is well worth your time.
 Click this button to visit the article.